 The program is delivered in a well-equipped, 10,000 square foot industrial space within walking distance of the Randolph Center campus.

-Students must possess their own set of hand tools for use in the lab and for the summer internship program.
-A tool list is available from the Office of Admissions or the DPT department.
+The student must possess a set of hand tools for use in the lab and for the summer internship program.
+A tool list is available from the department.